 - Call the Practical Nursing office (717.747.2135) by 7:00 a.m. to notify your instructors of the reason for delay or absence and your estimated time of arrival. - Leave a message with the Administrative Assistant for the instructor. - If you are in the building but must step out of the classroom and will not be back in the classroom at the appropriate start time, you must notify your instructor in advance.
-If this occurs more than once, the student will be written up as tardy or absent as the situation warrants and the time will count against attendance in 15 minute segments. - A heathcare provider's note is required upon the student's return to class/clinical to document the approved return of the student and documentation of the illness or injury.
+If this occurs more than once, the student will be written up as tardy or absent as the situation warrants and the time will count against attendance in 15 minute segments. - If a student seeks healthcare provider guidance, it is highly recommended for the student to provide a letter upon their return.